top of page

 Source: Greenpeace

-Clothing Waste Solutions in WA
+Textile Waste Solutions in WA

 Change is possible.
 Local initiatives are leading the way in creating clothing waste solutions in WA that focus on circular fashion and community recycling.
-Charities and social enterprises are working with councils to collect, sort and repurpose unwanted textiles.
+Charities and social enterprises are working with councils to collect, sort, and repurpose unwanted textiles.
 Workshops teaching repair and upcycling are becoming popular across Perth, showing that fashion can be both creative and sustainable.

-Residents can also take action by shopping second-hand, choosing higher-quality clothing and supporting local designers who use recycled or natural fibres.
-These small changes help reduce waste and demand for fast fashion, while supporting local jobs and innovation.
+Residents can also take action by shopping second-hand, choosing higher-quality clothing, and supporting local designers who use recycled or natural fibres.
+These small changes help reduce waste and demand for fast fashion while supporting local jobs and innovation.

 How Polyclo Supports Textile Recycling in WA